LeslieDancey/FME_Desktop_Advanced/schema_handling_in_dynamic_translations.md

 **Deleting an Attribute**

 Deleting an existing attribute is done through the dynamic Schema Definition dialog.
 At the foot of that dialog is a field for removing attributes:

+The edit […] button opens a dialog in which to select attributes that are in the source schema but that you don’t want in the output.
+You can choose to select these existing attributes – or type in an entirely different value, if you know an attribute exists but is not exposed.